cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/1-r2python-translation/2-intro-programming.md

 var3[2:8]
 ```

+    I like to boogie

+    'like t'

 # Relational Operators

-Most of the time, when you want to do things in python, you want to do them in some conditions but not others.
+Most of the time, when you want to do things in Python, you want to do them in some conditions but not others.

 Relational operators are the first key to making this happen.
-These are essentially inequality operators like the ones you would encounter in algebra, and return either `True` or `False`
+These are essentially inequality operators like the ones you would encounter in algebra, and return either `True` or `False`.

-Relational operators work largely the same way in python as in R
+Relational operators work largely the same way in Python as in R.

 ```python